paulchrisluke/pcl-labs/content/portfolio/crypto/not-the-best-crypto-agency.md

 ## Results: A Launchpad for Success

-In just one year, NTBCA served as the launchpad for over 25 successful crypto projects.
-Each project achieved a profitable launch, a testament to the effectiveness of our multi-faceted approach.
+In one year, NTBCA supported launches for 25+ crypto projects, many of which achieved strong launch metrics (e.g., community growth, liquidity, and initial sales).
+Results vary by market conditions and execution.
+This case study describes past results and is not financial advice or a guarantee of future performance.
 Here's what set us apart:
 -   **Streamlined Workflow:** We eliminated the need for multiple agencies, providing a single point of contact and seamless project execution.
 -   **Data-Driven Strategies:** We didn't just guess - we leveraged data and analytics to optimize marketing campaigns and ensure maximum reach.
 -   **Community Champions:** We fostered vibrant online communities through targeted social media campaigns and engaging content.